Deepan-Karmakar/p5.js-tutorial/Home.md

 [Development](https://github.com/processing/p5.js/wiki/Development) -- How to contribute to p5.

-[Research documentation](https://github.com/processing/p5.js/wiki/Research-Documentation) -- This project developed out of a Fellowship with the Processing Foundation exploring the future of Processing with JavaScript.
-Documentation of research in process and references is here.

 [Code of Conduct](https://github.com/processing/p5.js/wiki/Code-of-Conduct) -- A guide on how to interact within the community.